SuperMat: Physically Consistent PBR Material Estimation at Interactive Rates: Method

 \subsection{UV Refinement Network}

-We aim to apply SuperMat to \yrn{decompose material for} 3D \yrn{objects} with only RGB textures.
-Several previous works \cite{poole2022dreamfusion, chen2023fantasia3d, zhang2024dreammat, wang2024prolificdreamer} use techniques like SDS to bridge the gap between dimensions, but such methods are not applicable to our deterministic model\yrn{, and suffer from slow computational speed and mode seeking issues}.
+We aim to apply SuperMat or SuperMatMV to decompose material for 3D objects with only RGB textures.
+Several previous works \cite{poole2022dreamfusion, chen2023fantasia3d, zhang2024dreammat, wang2024prolificdreamer} use techniques like SDS to bridge the gap between dimensions, but such methods are not applicable to our deterministic model, and suffer from slow computational speed and mode seeking issues.
 Therefore, we explore using backprojection to transfer 2D decomposition results from image space to UV space, enabling their application to 3D models.
-Notably, SuperMat is a single-view model, meaning that one inference can only decompose the visible region from a single viewpoint.
-To address this \yr{problem}, we propose estimating materials from multiple viewpoints and integrating them.
-With multi-view decomposition results from SuperMat, the UV refinement network \yr{aims at} inpainting missing areas, eliminating discrepancies between \yr{different} views, and improving the overall quality of the generated materials.
+Notably, both SuperMat and SuperMatMV are finite-view models, meaning that one inference can only decompose the visible region from a specific set of viewpoints.
+To address this problem, we propose estimating materials from multiple viewpoints and integrating them.
+With multi-view decomposition results from SuperMatMV, the UV refinement network aims to paint missing areas and improve the quality of the generated materials.

-\textbf{Backprojection and UV Blending.} For each viewpoint, we backproject SuperMat's \yr{decomposition} results from image space onto the model's UV texture map, obtaining the partial albedo UV map $C_{d}^i$, RM UV map $C_{rm}^i$, and mask UV map $M^i$ for viewpoint $i$.
+\textbf{Backprojection and UV Blending.} For each viewpoint, we backproject SuperMatMV's decomposition results from image space onto the model's UV texture map, obtaining the partial albedo UV map $C_{d}^i$, RM UV map $C_{rm}^i$, and mask UV map $M^i$ for viewpoint $i$.
 We then blend the backprojection results from all viewpoints in an averaged manner.
 For albedo, this can be formulated as:

 The RM follows the same computation method.
-The blended partial maps $C_{d}$, $C_{rm}$, and the partial mask $M$ are then \yrn{input into} the subsequent UV refinement one-step model.
+The blended partial maps $C_{d}$, $C_{rm}$, and the partial mask $M$ are then input into the UV refinement one-step model.